synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 Repairs Could Cost Thousands

-Thousands of car owners in recent months have been hit with an expensive engine repair, one that can cost $5,000 or more.
+Thousands of car owners have been hit with an expensive engine repair, one that can cost $5,000 or more.

 Numerous late-model piston engines from many manufacturers have suffered from failures due to oil sludge contamination.
 These problems happen when fine engine oil passages become clogged with sludge, and often result in catastrophic failure of the engine.